 If you don't like advertisers tracking your browsing habits, Ghostery is the browser for you.

 The app is designed with privacy - and anonymity - as its primary aim.
 There are no cookies, no signups and no collection of user data by the app itself (unless you opt in to provide anonymised data to help Ghostery compile its database).
-And if the web page you're on is using any ad trackers, Ghostery will spot them and warn you with a red icon: tap this to see a list of trackers and block the ones you don't like the look of.
+And if the web page you're on is using any ad trackers, Ghostery will spot them and report how it has protected you.